-With one vending machine per an estimated 23 people (according to the Japan Vending Machine Manufacturers Association), Japan has one of the world's highest vending machine densities.
-Machines can be found all over cities, towns and even in the countryside.
-Almost none of them are vandalized or otherwise non-functional.
+With one vending machine (自動販売機, jidōhanbaiki) per an approximate 30 people, Japan has one of the world's highest vending machine densities.
+Machines can be found all over the cities and also in the countryside.
+Almost none of them are vandalized or non-functional.

 The typical vending machine accepts payments in 10, 50, 100 and 500 yen coins, as well as 1000 yen bills.
 When paying in cash, insert the money first before making your selection.
 Payment by IC cards, such as Suica and Icoca, is possible at an increasing number of vending machines, especially in and around railway stations.
 When paying by IC card, make your selection before scanning your card over the card reader.